thunlp/VisualDS/README.md

 Or just download the trained model [here](https://thunlp.oss-cn-qingdao.aliyuncs.com/predcls-sup-sup.tar.gz), and put it into `$EXP/20/predcls/sup/sup`.

-Noted that, for three tasks `predcls, sgcls, sgdet`, we all use supervised model of `predcls` task to initialize predicate label distributions.
+Noted that, for three tasks `Predcls, Sgcls, Sgdet`, we all use supervised model of `Predcls` task to initialize predicate label distributions.
 After the preparation, we can run:

 ```sh
 sh cmds/20/motif/predcls/semi/em_E_step1.sh